digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/03-argocd-deployment/01-argocd-deployment.rst

 You can log in to Argo CD using the user ``admin`` and the password you retrieved in step 2.

-2. Install the image puller as the Argo CD application (optional)
+2. Install the image puller as an Argo CD application (optional)
 =================================================================

 The following steps guide you to install the ``kubernetes-image-puller`` Helm chart as an Argo CD application.